NexStar Evolution owners, read this article.

 While AC adapters are in some ways convenient, my recommended power source for all Celestron computerized telescopes is a rechargeable 12 volt battery with 7 amphour or greater capacity.
 The higher the amphour rating, the longer the battery lasts between charges.
 You can buy 12 volt rechargeable power sources on most astronomy equipment web sites - sometimes they are referred to as field power packs.
 Celestron and Orion offer small 7 amphour models that will run even the larger scopes for several hours and larger 17 amphour models that will run a scope for an all-night session with ease.
 These power packs also include power jacks for 3, 6 and 9 volt accessories and have red and white light flashlights built-in.
 Both the Celestron and Orion power packs are based on sealed lead-acid battery technology.

 A few additional notes on rechargeable power sources based on sealed lead-acid battery technology.
 To prolong the life of the battery, recharge after every use.
 Do not wait until the telescope starts acting sluggish or the meter on the battery indicates low power.
 Also, if the battery sits unused, charge it at least once a month.
-You should also be aware that, overcharging can easily damage and most do not include a recharger with automatic shutoff.
+You should also be aware that overcharging can easily damage a lead-acid battery and most of these power packs do not include a recharger with automatic shutoff.
 NexStar Group member Phil Chambers provided the following tip.
 Plug the charger into a power outlet timer (the little gizmo used to turn lights off and on to deter burglars while you are away) with all the 'ON' pins removed and only a single 'OFF' pin inserted.
 Then you can set the timer to shut-off after the recommended recharge period, generally no more than 12 to 24 hours.
 Another option is to purchase a trickle charger from a marine or automotive parts store.
 While more expensive, it will keep your battery in top condition.
-Be aware though, that some rechargeable power sources have electronics that prevent a trickle charger from working properly and that there are a couple of different battery technologies used, each requiring a different type of recharger.
+Be aware though, that some rechargeable power packs have electronics that prevent a trickle charger from working properly and that there are a couple of different battery technologies used, each requiring a different type of recharger.
 So, you may only learn by trial and error if a particular trickle charger works for your battery pack unless you are very familiar with battery technology.
 Learn more about rechargeable lead-acid batteries by reading Jim Towers' guide on the subject, found here.

 More recently, lithium-based battery packs have become available.
 Celestron's PowerTank Lithium (part # 18771) is one example.
 Based on environmentally-friendly LiFePO4 battery chemistry, this power pack provides about 7 amp hour of power and unlike lead-acid batteries, can be used to nearly complete exhaustion.
 It charges from empty in 4 hours and does not require maintenance charging like lead-acid power packs.
 And, the battery sports a 2,000 charge lifetime compared to about 300 charges for a lead-acid battery.
 It even includes a USB port to provide emergency power for your smartphone or tablet.